Type: Backcountry or Sidecountry

 Bring rope and rappel gear.
 There's a chance that there will be enough snow to down-climb the crux, but don't take that chance, that's how accidents happen.

 Dead Elk Couloir starts off on a 45+ degree slope in a no-fall zone, watch your slough due to the exposed nature of the top part of this route.
 This goes for only a couple hundred feet before the walls choke at small cliff or down-climb.
-We had heard that there were rappel anchors here in the past, however we didn't find any and ended up using a rock in the middle of the down-climb as a rappel anchor.
-(If anyone feels like putting a new anchor in at this crux, that would be very appreciated).
+Currently (January 2020) there's a very nice anchor just above the rappel on the skier's right side.
+We found that a 30m rope was the perfect length for the rappel, in low-snow conditions.

 After the rappel, you can expect to enjoy about a thousand feet of beautiful, technical couloir skiing before opening up on Tyndall Glacier

 Shared By: Jacob Winey